Peter Kay Family History

 Local inventors Richard Arkwright and Samuel Crompton were the pioneers of cotton spinning machines and Bolton emerged as a cotton boomtown in the 19th century.
 The industry expansion was assisted by the availability of coal as fuel at a number of mines in the area.
 And canal and railway links were developed.

-In the 1920’s the cotton industry went into decline and there is little left of it today.
-However, despite the mill closures, employment in Bolton continued to rely on large-scale manufacture well into the late 20th century.
+By the 1920’s the cotton industry had fallen into decline and there is little left of it today.
+However, despite the mill closures, employment in Bolton continued to rely on large-scale manufacture until well into the late 20th century.

-Peter Kay has working class roots in this Bolton, with coal-mining initially very much to the fore.
-His ancestry has been traced back to his two times great grandfather William Kay, a collier there in mid/late Victorian times:
+Peter Kay has working class roots in Bolton, with coal-mining initially very much to the fore.
+His ancestry has been traced back to his two times great grandfather William Kay born around 1860, a coal miner in late Victorian times:

-• William’s son John, who lost his first wife at a young age, was also a collier
+• William’s son John, who lost his first wife at a young age, was also a collier.
+He worked at the east of Ellesmere mine at Farnworth.

-• and two of John’s sons went down the mine as well.
+• while two of John’s sons went down the mine as well.
+His daughter Florence was sweeping factory floors at the age of twelve.

-John’s son Stanley, born in 1920, started out as a haulage hand in a coal mine.
-His wife Edith at the time of their marriage in the 1940’s was a turner in a local brass factory.
+John’s son Stanley, born in 1923, started out as a haulage hand in a coal mine.
+His wife Edith at the time of their marriage in 1946 was a turner in a local brass factory.

 Stanley was a railway shunter when his son Michael, Peter’s father, was born in 1948.

-Michael married Deirdre, a lass from Northern Ireland, in 1968.
+Michael married Deirdre, a lass from Northern Ireland, in Bolton in 1968.
 At that time he was working as a maintenance fitter at a local cotton mill.
-Later he was employed as a semi-skilled machinist and as an engineer before his early death in 1999 at the age of fifty-one.
+Later he was employed as a semi-skilled machinist and as an engineer before his early death from alcoholism in 1999 at the age of fifty-one.
 Thus he never lived to see his son’s comic career take off.

 Reader Feedback: My father William John Clugston was Michael Kay’s cousin.
 So it was nice to read about the father John Kay of my grandmother Florence Clugston nee Kay being a collier.
 I’d never known that about him.
 Very interesting as my grandfather and three of his sons also went down the mine.
 Kathryn Williamson.